satyam19arya/K8s_installation_setup/kubeadm_installation_containerd.md

+> [!NOTE]
-Note: Expose port 6443 in the Security group for the Worker to connect to Master Node
+> Expose port 6443 in the Security Group for the Worker Node to connect to Master Node

 ### Installing a container runtime (containerd) (Both Master and Worker)
 ```